 The thermodynamics section started from Griffiths’ discussion, , which follows Yariv’s, .
 However, it expanded greatly during writing.
 It now comes mostly from Baierlein , with some help from Feynman, , and some of the books I use in undergraduate thermo.

 Mark Troll noted that the discussion of the specific heat of gases was pretty poorly written.
-I have rewritten it pretty muchs along the lines he suggested.
+I have rewritten it pretty much along the lines he suggested.

 The derivation of the classical energy of a spinning particle in a magnetic field is from Yariv, .

-Lynn Bowen corrected a bad number on the life time of helium with another proton or neutron added, because I stupidly misread a ys (yoctosecond) in a reference as y (year).
+Lynn Bowen corrected a bad number on the life time of helium with another proton or neutron added, because I stupidly misread ys (yoctosecond) in a reference as y (year).
+Very embarrassing, especially as I was amazed by the number.

 The discussion of the Born series follows .